liquicode/jsongin/tests.md

       ✔ should equate null values
       ✔ should equate object values
-      ✔ should equate object values, but values must be strictly === to each other ✔ should not equate object values with keys in different order ✔ should equate array values
+      ✔ should equate object values, but values must be strictly === to each other ✔ should equate complex object
+      ✔ should equate complex arrays
+      ✔ should not equate object values with keys in different order ✔ should equate array values
       ✔ should not equate arrays with elements in different order